 Often through trauma therapy, you may understand that you didn’t learn some of the techniques and skills that people who grew up in emotionally and physically secure environments did, such as:

 - interpersonal relationships

 - distress tolerance

 Trauma Therapy can help you gain more control over your life.

 Once you understand why you are reacting in a certain way due to past trauma, you can work with your therapist to use techniques to minimize the effect that your trauma has on your life.
 This can include reducing the chances of being triggered because you are putting things in place to be able to deal with some of your frustrations in better ways.

-Trauma therapy can help you understand your triggers and help you become less reactive to your triggers and know what to do when you become triggered.
+Trauma therapy can help you understand your triggers.
+It can help you become less reactive to your triggers and know what to do when you become triggered.

 Often people who experienced developmental trauma spent so much time trying to survive and fulfil their basic and emotional needs, that they don’t know who they are.